shymonk/django-datatable/readme.md

 class Person(models.Model):
     name = models.CharField(max_length=100)</pre>

-4.Add some data so you have something to display in the table.
+4.Add some data so you have something to display in the table.<br>
-Now write a view to pass people dictionary into a template, it contains three keys:
+Now write a view to pass people dictionary into a template,<br>
+it contains three keys:<br>
 1. Name of table, it will render as the id attribute of table.
 2. Head of table, it is a list of tuples, every tuple contains 2 elements: column name and corresponding attribute name of the model
 3. Body of table, it is a queryset of model.
 <pre># example/app/models.py
 class Person(models.Model):
     name = models.CharField(max_length=100)</pre>